apache/flink/docs/content/docs/dev/python/dependency_management.md

 or via [command line arguments]({{< ref "docs/deployment/cli" >}}#submitting-pyflink-jobs) `-pyfs` or `--pyFiles` when submitting the job.

-<span class="label label-info">Note</span> The Python libraries dependencies could be files or
+<span class="label label-info">Note</span> The Python libraries could be local files or
 local directories.
 They will be added to the PYTHONPATH of the Python UDF worker.

 ### requirements.txt

 It also allows to specify a `requirements.txt` file which defines the third-party Python dependencies.
-These Python dependencies will be installed to the working directory and added to the PYTHONPATH of the Python UDF worker.
+These Python dependencies will be installed into the working directory and added to the PYTHONPATH of the Python UDF worker.

 You could prepare the `requirements.txt` manually as following: